Rahil-An-Analyst/Machine-Learning/Project_Part2_AgroFood_Emissions_Temperature/README.md

 ## Files
 -- `README.md`: This file.
--- `Binary_Classification_AgroFood.ipynb`: Jupyter Notebook for binary classification and model evaluation.
+-- `MLProject_part2.ipynb`: Jupyter Notebook for binary classification and model evaluation.
--- `agrofood_emissions.csv`: The dataset used for analysis.
+-- `MLProject_part2.csv`: The dataset used for analysis.

 ## License
 This project is licensed under the MIT License.